MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/live-policies-pc.md

 Maximum achievements | 100 | 100 | 500
 Gamerscore | 1000 | 1000 | 5000

-Note: "Semi-annual" means January–June, July–December.
+Note: “Semi-annual” means January–June, July–December.
+Base game achievements and Gamerscore do not count towards the semi-annual limits.

-### No Additional Purchases Required for Base Achievements (XR-057)
+### Unlocking Achievements  (XR-057)

 Titles must provide a way for a user to earn all achievements defined by the base title without being required to purchase additional in-title content.